18F/18f.gsa.gov/content/pages/about.md

 layout: styled-container
 lead: We help other government agencies build, buy, and share technology products.
 18F is a team of designers, software engineers, strategists, and product managers within the General Services Administration.
 We collaborate with other agencies to fix technical problems, build products, and improve public service through technology.
 image: assets/img/about/gsahq.jpg
-image_alt_text: "General Services Administration headquarters"
+image_alt_text: "The south side of the General Services Administration building in Washington, DC as seen from Rawlins Park"
 side_cta: true
 subnav_items:
   - text: History